TJ-rpg/dune/campaigns/The_Spice_Must_Flow/Chapter_9.md

 The opera-house night was theatre within theatre.
 The Hassik III Centre for the Performing Arts’ vastness swallowed sound and returned it as jurisprudence—every whispered hint of favour or threat would reach the balconies as doctrine.

-In the private box, things turned tactician.
-Lavro found a purse left in deliberate proximity—left, as the mind of a man who views things as nodes, a test for attention.
+In the private box, Lavro found a purse left in deliberate proximity—left, as the mind of a man who views things as nodes, a test for attention.
 Dali distracted and charmed the omnipresent Jain with complaint turned friendship, opened paths that were not supposed to exist.
 This gave Lavro the chance to look inside the purse: a security key, a programme, and a name—Lady Magnolia Kae.
 When she smiled as she passed, Lavro took the smile for what it might be—entrance.

-The Emperor arrived late, for lateness was also a manner of measure; presence weighed more than punctuality.
+Padishsh Emperor Shaddam Corrino IV arrived late, for lateness was also a manner of measure; presence weighed more than punctuality.
 His applause consecrated House Varmoth as a curiosity and, for a moment, as an asset.
+The Emperor proclaimed, “Tonight we have some honoured guests!
+I warmly welcome House Varmoth to Kaitain.
+They have bright their expertise to Arrakis and have become a worthy addition to the spice mining operations for some time now!
+Now please all enjoy the show, so expertly curated by House Morgan!”

 The production, macabre and comic, fed the Court the legend of Corrino supremacy in laughter and staged blood: an entertainment that taught history and smoothed conscience.

 Later at the evening reception, Lavro approached Lady Kae, who suggested they talk somewhere more private.
 Hassan saw that a distraction was needed and, with the modest, officious courage of the servant who is a spy’s apprentice, steered Lela away with manufactured alarm and thus cleared a line for Lavro.